-A 1/8" inch, analog audio tape format that has been widely used for music distribution and home recording.
-Although the same size housing is used, the tape thickness and length determine the recording time.
-Cassettes holding from 15 minutes to 60 minutes per side have been manufactured.Introduced by Philips in 1965, the "compact audio cassette" offered an alternative to the vinyl record player.
-Not only was it battery operated and portable, it was recordable, and the format became the standard among teenagers for taping concerts.
-As soon as commercial recordings on cassette began to proliferate, it became the standard for personal music playback in vehicles.
-Enter the Walkman In 1979, Sony introduced the Walkman, a small, lightweight and belt-worn audio cassette player that let a person comfortably listen to music via headphones while strolling.
+A 1/8" inch, analog audio tape format that was widely used for music distribution and home recording.
+In the past, millions of pre-recorded and blank cassettes were sold each year; however, sales dwindled to practically nil until 2017 when they made a momentary comeback due to Guardians of the Galaxy soundtracks released on the nostalgic media.The First Popular Portable MediumIntroduced by Philips in 1965, the "Compact Cassette" offered an alternative to the much larger vinyl record player as well as the 8-track cartridge.
+Not only was the drive battery-operated and portable, the tape was recordable, and the format became the standard among teenagers for taping concerts.
+As soon as commercial recordings on cassette began to proliferate, the audio cassette became the standard for music playback in vehicles.
+See 8-track tape.Bi-Directional RecordingThe tape is recorded in two directions, which doubles its length (two monaural or four stereo tracks).
+When the end is reached, either the drive operates in both directions or the user manually removes the cassette and flips it over.Enter the WalkmanIn 1979, Sony introduced the Walkman, a small, lightweight and belt-worn audio cassette player that let a person comfortably listen to music via headphones while walking or running.
 The progenitor of the digital music player, the tape-based Walkman was extremely popular during the 1980s.
 It evolved into a portable CD player by the end of the decade.
-See Stereobelt.Digital Recording In the late 1970s and early 1980s, many of the first personal computers allowed audio cassette recorders to function as digital storage.
+See Walkman.Digital RecordingIn the late 1970s and early 1980s, many of the first personal computers allowed audio cassette recorders to function as digital storage.
 Never widely used, their transfer rates were slow, and the floppy disk was always preferred.
 See cassette.

 Alternative Form of audio-cassette - audiocassette